-During the fiscal year ended December 31, 2021, the Nominating and Corporate Governance Committee held no meetings.
+During the fiscal year ended December 31, 2022, the Nominating and Corporate Governance Committee held one (1) meeting, including meetings conducted by teleconference.

-The purpose of the Nominating and Corporate Governance Committee is to: (i) oversee all aspects of the Company's corporate governance functions on behalf of the Board; (ii) make recommendations to the Board regarding corporate governance issues; (iii) identify, review and evaluate candidates to serve as directors of the Company and review and evaluate incumbent directors, in each case consistent with criteria approved by the Board and applicable law and securities exchange rules; (iv) serve as a focal point for communication between such candidates, non-committee directors and the Company's management; (v) select or recommend to the Board for selection candidates to the Board to serve as nominees for director for the annual meeting of shareholders; (vi) make other recommendations to the Board regarding affairs relating to the directors of the Company, including director compensation; and (vii) fulfill the other responsibilities set out in the Nominating and Corporate Governance Committee by the Board of Directors.
+The purpose of the Nominating and Corporate Governance Committee is to: (i) oversee all aspects of the Company's corporate governance functions on behalf of the Board; (ii) make recommendations to the Board regarding corporate governance issues; (iii) identify, review and evaluate candidates to serve as directors of the Company and review and evaluate incumbent directors, in each case consistent with criteria approved by the Board and applicable law and securities exchange rules; (iv) serve as a focal point for communication between such candidates, non-committee directors and the Company's management; (v) select or recommend to the Board for selection candidates to the Board to serve as nominees for director for the annual meeting of shareholders; (vi) make other recommendations to the Board regarding affairs relating to the directors of the Company, including director compensation; and (vii) fulfill the other responsibilities set out in the Nominating and Corporate Governance Committee Charter or otherwise delegated to the Nominating and Corporate Governance Committee by the Board.